Usage and style particular to The College at Brockport are outlined in this section of the College Style Guide.

 - preschool (no hyphen)

-- theatre, not theater (except when part of a proper name, such as Tower Fine Arts Theatre, Geva Theatre)
+- theater, not theatre (except when part of a proper name, such as Tower Fine Arts Center Black Box Theatre, Geva Theatre Center)

 - T-shirt, not tee-shirt or t-shirt